 End user Segment Analysis

-Hospitals lead the end user segment in the thrombopoietin receptor agonist market and are expected to hold the share value of 61.4% by 2034.
+Hospitals lead the end-user segment and are expected to hold the share value of 61.4% by 2035.
 The segment is fueled by their primary role in starting treatment with immune thrombocytopenia (ITP), aplastic anemia, and chemotherapy-induced thrombocytopenia.
-Hospitals offer access to specialized hematology treatment, diagnostic facilities, and parenteral administration equipment, mostly for peptidic TPO-RAs such as romiplostim that need healthcare provider oversight.
-As per data provided by the Agency for Healthcare Research and Quality (AHRQ), more than 70.4% of hospital visits due to ITP in the U.S. include thrombopoietin-modulating therapy treatment decision-making, especially in relapsed or refractory conditions.
+Hospitals offer access to specialized hematology treatment, as New York Prebyterian report published in November 2024, nearly 3,000 children are affected due to the ITP in North America hospitals based on the diagnostic facilities, and parenteral administration equipment, mostly for peptidic TPO-RAs such as romiplostim that need healthcare provider oversight.
 Combination therapies and supportive care are also propelling this segment's growth through the trend towards such treatments and care in tertiary centers.

-Our in-depth analysis of the global thrombopoietin receptor agonist market includes the following segments:
+Our in-depth analysis of the Thrombopoietin Receptor Agonist market includes the following segments:

 Segment